d10r/batch-vesting/README.md

 Next you can _Simulate_ the transaction in order to check if it would succeed, and finally propose it to the multisig by clicking _Send Batch_.
 From here on, the process is the same as with any other Safe transaction: collect enough signatures and execute.

+Note that there's a limit to the batch size, although it's not yet clear what it is.
+A test with 100 vesting schedules per batch were successful while a test with 200 schedules failed (Safe didn't accept the tx, probably due to the calldata size exceeding some limitation).

 ## propose-multicall.js

 This script requires a private key which is co-owner of the sender Safe.
 It uses [Multicall3](https://github.com/mds1/multicall) for batching.